 We account for our stock option plans under the recognition and intrinsic value measurement principles of APB Opinion No. 25, "Accounting for Stock Issued to Employees", and related accounting guidance.
-Accordingly, no stock-based compensation expense is reflected in net earnings for grants under these plans, as all options granted under these plans had an exercise price equal to the market value of the underlying common stock on the date of grant.
+Accordingly, no stock-based compensation expense is reflected in net earnings for grants to employees under these plans, when the exercise price for options granted under these plans is equal to the market value of the underlying common stock on the date of grant.
+All of the options granted to employees in the periods after 1998 had exercise prices equal to the fair value of the underlying stock on the date of grant and therefore, no stock-based compensation costs are reflected in earnings for these options in these periods.
+Compensation expense was recognized for our stock-based compensation plans in 1998 because the exercise price of some options granted in that period were determined, for accounting purposes, to be below the fair value of the underlying stock as of the grant date for such stock options.
+In connection with the granting of these options, we recorded unearned compensation of \$784 thousand for 1998.
 If we had applied the fair value recognition provisions of SFAS No. 123, "Accounting for Stock-Based Compensation", to stock-based compensation, the effect would have been to increase our net loss in 2002, 2001 and 2000 to \$42.4 million, \$592.8 million and \$177.5 million, respectively, and consequently, increase our net loss per share to \$0.65, \$9.35 and \$3.11 for 2002, 2001 and 2000, respectively.
 However, Entrust believes that the expenses that would be recorded under SFAS No. 123 are not as meaningful as a careful consideration of the outstanding option data, which is disclosed in note 2(n) of our consolidated financial statements, included elsewhere in this Annual Report.